-Where it is essential that ground services are routed within the protected area around the tree, the excavation must be carried out by hand, taking precaution so as not to sever roots greater than 25mm diameter.
-Services should under normal circumstances be routed directly under the centre of a tree by tunnel boring to minimise damage.
-Reference should be made to the 'Guidelines for the Planning Installation and Maintenance of Utility Services in Proximity to Trees'.
-NJUG - April 1995 and any other relevant guidelines.
+- method statements for construction works and foundation design and the provision of services and excavations to facilitate construction where approved,.
+Where it is essential that ground services are routed within the root protection area around the tree, the excavation must be carried out by hand, taking precautions so as not to sever roots greater than 25mm diameter.
+Tree Roots must not be left exposed to avoid the dangers of drying out or frost damage.
+Services should under normal circumstances be routed directly under the centre - of a tree by tunnel boring to minimise damage.
+Reference must be made to the Volume 4: NJUG Guidelines For the Planning, Installation And Maintenance Of Utility Apparatus In Proximity To Trees (Issue 2) - Operatives Handbook 19th November 2007 when trees are likely to be affected by services; - Full details of trees to be replanted as substitutes for those to be removed on approval including, name, size, and planting and maintenance specifications.